-The To he following table summarizes the details of the special resolutions passed during the last three years: Sl.
-Particulars Status Remarks No 1.
+Sl.
+Particulars Status Remarks 1.
 Whether any Special Resolutions were passed at the last three Annual General Meeting.
-Yes, At AGM held on 28 th September, 2017 Special resolution passed u/s 149 and 152 of the Companies Act, 2013 for appointment of Mr. Samai Singh as independent director for second term for five years.
-Special resolution passed u/s 20 of the Companies Act, 2013 for prescribing, the manner of service of documents to the member by the Company.
-Yes, At AGM held on 30 th September, 2019 Special resolution passed u/s 149 and 152 of the Companies Act, 2013 for appointment of Mrs. Renuka Hooda as independent director for second term for five years 2.
+Yes, AGM held on 30 th September, 2019 Special resolution passed u/s 149 and 152 of the Companies Act, 2013 for appointment of Mrs. Renuka Hooda as independent director for second term for five years 2.
 Whether any special resolutions passed last year through postal ballot.
 No N.A.
 3. Persons who conducted the postal ballot N.A.
 4. Procedure for postal ballot N.A.